 Hierarchical Archive allows multi-level archiving to be implemented in Zoom.
 An asset can independently move between different tiers of the hierarchy as configured for the system.
 You need to set up a Hub Server for this to work.
 The Hub manages the jobs that move assets between tiers and provides reports for the admin users.

 From Zoom 7.3 onwards, the framework for setting up Hierarchical Archive is installed with Zoom.
-It is ready to use after we enable the license, configure it in Zoom, and also set up a Hub Server to manage Hierarchical Archive jobs.
+It is ready to use after the license is enabled, it is configured in Zoom, and a Hub Server is set up to manage Hierarchical Archive jobs.
 After setting up the Hierarchical Archive, once an archive/restore job is triggered in Zoom, it runs independently of Zoom processes as it is managed by the Hub Server.

 Once you evaluate and conclude that you need Hierarchical Archive with your Zoom setup, you need to begin by ensuring that these prerequisites are met:

 - Ensure you have received an Archive and Hierarchical Archive license from Evolphin Sales.

 - Designate a server machine inside your network as the Hub.
 This could also be on the existing Zoom Server or Preview Server machine.
 This machine also needs Java 8 or higher.

 - Plan on having an exclusive Zoom user account for the Hub.
 One Zoom user account per Hub will be needed.